 Rooted in Gratitude: An Interiorscape Professional’s Guide to Thank-You Notes

 With Thanksgiving right around the corner, what better time to talk about giving thanks?
 If you’ve successfully bid, designed, and brought to life the perfect plantscape for a valued client, you may be contemplating how to express your gratitude for their trust.
 Personally, I always lean towards a handwritten thank-you note—it’s remarkable how much weight a simple card carries.
-Over the years, many clients have displayed my cards in their workspaces and appreciate the sentiment they carry.
+Over the years, many clients have displayed these thoughtful messages in their workspaces and appreciated the sentiment they convey.
 So, let’s delve into the writing process.

 Prepping for a Writing Session